Autonomous implementation of thermodynamic cycles at the nanoscale

-Finally, we justify the analysis in terms of a thermodynamic cycle divided into \emph{strokes} as follows.
+Finally, we justify the analysis in terms of a thermodynamic cycle divided into \emph{strokes} (cf.~Figs.~\ref{fig sketch} and~\ref{fig cyclelimit} and Appendix~\ref{sec partitioning}).
 First, the (approximately) periodic motion of the oscillator gives us the duration $\tau_\text{cycle} = 2\pi/\omega$ of one cycle.
-Next, if $x_0$ and $\lambda$ are chosen appropriately, the exponential sensitivity of the tunneling rates (cf.~Fig.~\ref{fig sketch}) justifies to neglect the influence of both leads when the dot is in the centre and to neglect the influence of the left (right) lead when the dot is on the right (left).
-The first case realizes an \emph{isentropic} stroke, where the dot does not change its state while its energy changes due to its movement in the potential gradient.
-The second case, where, both, the state and energy of the dot changes, realizes a \emph{dissipative} stroke.
+Next, if $x_0$ and $\lambda$ are chosen appropriately, the exponential sensitivity of the tunneling rates $\Gamma_{L/R}(x_t)$ justifies to neglect the influence of both leads when the dot is in the centre and to neglect the influence of the left (right) lead when the dot is on the right (left).
+The first case, determined by $\Gamma_{L/R}(x_t) \approx 0$, realizes an \emph{isentropic} stroke, where the dot does not change its state while its energy changes due to its movement in the potential bias.
+The second case, determined by $\Gamma_L(x_t) \gg 0$ \emph{or} $\Gamma_R(x_t) \gg 0$, realizes a \emph{dissipative} stroke, where, both, the state and energy of the dot changes.
 If parameters are fine-tuned such that the dot remains at temperature $T$, this stroke is isothermal.
 In general, however, the dot is out of equilibrium in our setup.

 Thus, we find that the cycle description is justified if